reactjs/react.dev/content/docs/hooks-effect.md

 }
 ```

 This requirement is common enough that it is built into the `useEffect` Hook API.
 You can tell React to *skip* applying an effect if certain values haven't changed between re-renders.
-To do so, pass an inputs array as an optional second argument to `useEffect`:
+To do so, pass a dependencies array as an optional second argument to `useEffect`:

 ```js{3}
 useEffect(() => {